FHenriqueZiimer/FHenriqueZiimer/README.md

 Minhas principais Linguagens: ReactJS, Typescript, VueJs, MySQL, NoSQL, NodeJS.

 ### ABOUT
-I have over 4 years of experience working in start-ups and large medium/large companies in the healthcare, fintech, and edtech industries, where I have developed my soft skills of quick learning, clean code, refactoring, time management, and adaptability.
+I have over 4 years of experience working in start-ups and medium/large companies in the healthcare, fintech, and edtech industries, where I have developed my soft skills of quick learning, clean code, refactoring, time management, and adaptability.
 Throughout most of my experience, I have been tasked FullStack, primarily using JavaScript as the main language.
 My main languages include ReactJS, Typescript, VueJs, MySQL, NoSQL, and NodeJS.

 ##
 <div>